Ex-A&M football player’s trial begins in jogger’s killing

 Johnson’s relatives said he was diagnosed with schizophrenia before the attack.
 In 2016, a judge ruled him not competent to stand trial and had him committed to a psychiatric hospital.

-Court records show Johnson was deemed fit for trial in June and that he intends to use an insanity defense.
+Court records show that Johnson was deemed fit for trial in June following a report on his mental state from the hospital.

+Stevens horrific 2015 death careened into further tragedy weeks later when his wife of 25 years took her own life.
+Before her suicide, Patti Smith told the Dallas Morning News that she hadn’t been sleeping or eating since her husband’s death.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.